-Stage four - Complaints appeal panel (CAP)
+Stage four: Complaints appeal panel (CAP)

-Following receipt of a stage three outcome, an appeal should be made in writing to the chair of governors within 10 school days.

-Where there are communication challenges, the complaint may be made in person or via telephone.
+Following receipt of a stage three outcome, the complaint should be made in writing to the chair of governors within 10 school days.
+Where there are communication difficulties, the complaint may be made in person or via telephone.

-To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept, and a copy of any written response is added to the record.
-These notes are kept securely by the clerk to governors.
+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept, and a copy of any written response added to the record.
+These notes will be kept securely by the clerk to governors.